Analysis of a time-delayed HIV/AIDS epidemic model with education campaigns

 \subsection{Parameter estimation}

-Due to the similarity of the susceptible class equations and the infected group equation in our model~\eqref{e-0} to those of the model in ~\cite{joshietal2008} (the term with $\gamma_0$ in~\eqref{e-0} is not present in the model in~\cite{joshietal2008}), we choose to fix all parameters as in~\cite{joshietal2008} as outlined in the previous section but we decide to fit the model~\eqref{e-0} to the data in Table~\ref{tab:uganda_data} in order to estimate the parameters $\beta_{0,u}$, $\eta$, $\gamma_0$, and $q$.
-We recall the values of the fixed parameters in~\cite{joshietal2008} in Table~\ref{tab:fixed_parameters}.
+Since the data concerns only adult individuals ages 15 to 59, we use $\mu = \frac{1}{59-15} = 0.0227$ in our model.
+We choose to fix all remaining parameters as outlined in the previous section but we decide to fit the model~\eqref{e-0} to the data in Table~\ref{tab:uganda_data} in order to estimate the parameters $\beta_{0,u}$, $\eta$, $\gamma_0$, and $q$.
+We recall the values of the fixed parameters in Table~\ref{tab:fixed_parameters}.

 In order to fit the model to the data, we have to determine the initial conditions for the system of differential equations.
 Now, it is known that the information and educational campaigns against HIV/AIDS in Uganda started in 1992.
 For this reason, we will start our model with 1992.
 We will assume that initially no one in the population is practicing abstinence and faithfulness or the use of condom behavior, or any type of information related to HIV/AIDS.
 This means that we have $S_1(0) = 0$, $S_2(0) = 0$, and $R(0) = 0$.